-Enter detailed explanation of how you came up with the equipment costs.
+Enter a detailed explanation of how the equipment costs were derived and allocated to the MCSAP project.

-Currently, Minnesota has 19 SUVs and 5 pickups that are in most need of replacement.
-All 24 of these vehicles have repair/maintenance costs and downtime that are continuing to increase.
+Currently, Minnesota has 19 SUVs that are in most need of replacement.
+All 19 of these vehicles have repair/maintenance costs and downtime that are continuing to increase.
 These vehicles are necessary in order to fulfill the proposed activities detailed in Minnesota's Commercial Vehicle Safety Plan.
-The approximate costs of outfitting these vehicles with standard equipmment such as watchguard cameras and toppers has been separated out.
+The approximate costs of outfitting these vehicles includes some standard equipment added such as watchguard cameras, laptop computers, and the cost of outfitting.